metalox/fmp-SetFieldsWithValues/README.md

 Rather than creating many similar scripts to perform similar tasks on different layouts here a single script script is re-useable anywhere by suppying specific instructions in the script parameter when the script is run.
 The script parameters can be created, edited and saved as snippets in a text editor.
 The intention is to save development time and to simplify the FileMaker solution by using abstraction.

 Basic usage is to set a field with a value, or with no value to clear the field.
 Many fields may be set with many values at the same time.
-In addition the set field actions may be preceded by a confirmation dialog and succeeded by various everyday actions such as commit recoord, refresh widow or portal or object and go to object.
+In addition the set field actions may be preceded by a confirmation dialog and succeeded by various everyday actions such as commit record, close popover, refresh widow or portal or object and go to object.

 ### Usage